-ACT2 Technologies was founded by Capt.
-Craig Tafoya and Alfredo Teran (deceased).
-Teran was a successful NASA Engineer who developed several uses of Ozone for the Kennedy Space Center.
-After leaving NASA, Teran, along with Louis Mangiacapra, developed biological systems to digest organic waste to pure water using biological and Ozone processes.
+ACT2 Technologies, founded by Capt.
+Craig Tafoya and Alfredo Teran were successful NASA Engineers who developed several uses of Ozone for the Kennedy Space Center.
+After leaving NASA, Teran, developed biological systems to digest organic waste to pure water using Biological and Ozone processes.

-Another system developed by the Dragonfly team was a process to biologically digest a entire animal (bones, cartilage, hair, meat, etc.) to water in just a couple days.
-This process was developed to eliminate diseased animals with not traces of DNA.
+Another system developed by the Dragonfly team was a process to biologically digest an entire animal (bones, cartilage, hair, meat, etc.) to water in just a couple of days.
+This process was developed to eliminate diseased animals with no traces of DNA.

-In 2008 the International Superyacht Society awarded the Dragonfly System with the first “Excellence In Innovation Award” for the Dragonfly Systems.
+In 2008 the International Superyacht Society awarded the Dragonfly System the first “Excellence in Innovation Award” for the Dragonfly Systems.

 The third lab to test the water was also a U.S, Coast Guard approved lab that was qualified to certify the system for the 159(55) (now 227(64)) regulations that came into play on January 1st, 2010.
 This Lab was commissioned and 13 units were USCG, IMO/MEPC certified under the new regulations.

 In Late 2009 both Alfredo T. and Craig T. formed ACT2 Technologies together as equal partners.

 Tafoya with 40 years in the yachting industry and a strong engineering and design background moved forward with ACT2.

 At conception The ACT2 systems were ahead of their time.
 When the newer, more stringent regulations were passed, the ACT2 Technologies and WR systems already met the new specifications with NO equipment modifications, equipment changes, or equipment testing.
 ACT2 did not need to go back to the drawing board and start over.

 This means the ACT2 WRS IMO Resolution 227(64) units have been in production longer than others.